Liverpool Hit Late Double To Preserve Premier League Home Record - UrduPoint

 Chelsea recorded just their second Premier League home win of the season against Brighton, despite being reduced to 10 men before half-time.

-Chelsea were cruising midway through first half after goals from Enzo Fernandez and Levi Colwill.
+Mauricio Pochettino's men were cruising midway through the first half after goals from Enzo Fernandez and Levi Colwill.

-Facundo Buonanotte halved the deficit for the visitors shortly before half-time but there was still time for Gallagher to pick up a second yellow card, changing the complexion of the match.
+Facundo Buonanotte halved the deficit for the visitors shortly before half-time and there was still time for Gallagher to pick up a second yellow card, changing the complexion of the match.

-Chelsea were awarded a penalty when James Milner was adjudged to have fouled Mykhailo Mudryk and Fernandez made no mistake to restore Chelsea's two-goal cushion.
+Fernandez restored Chelsea's two-goal cushion from the penalty spot, but Joao Pedro struck in stoppage time to heap the pressure on the home side.

-Joao Pedro pulled a goal back in the 92nd minute to ramp up the pressure on Chelsea and the home fans' hearts were in their mouths when Brighton were awarded a penalty for a handball by Colwill in the 101st minute.
+"The team is tired, we are all tired but overall happy," he added.
+"After Newcastle (a 4-1 defeat), we needed to show a different face.
+That's why I'm happy."

-Ollie Watkins headed home a cross from Moussa Diaby in the 90th minute to rescue a point for Aston Villa, who remain in fourth place.
+Aston Villa striker Watkins headed home a cross from Moussa Diaby in the 90th minute to rescue a point Unai Emery's team, which kept them in fourth place.

-Bournemouth's Antoine Semenyo opened the scoring early before a fine individual goal from Leon Bailey.
+Earlier, Leon Bailey had cancelled out an opener from Bournemouth's Antoine Semenyo before Dominic Solanke put the home side back ahead.

-Dominic Solanke put the home side back ahead early in the second half and Bournemouth looked like hanging on for a win before Watkins' late equaliser.
+"It shows our resilience, but we are not starting games well away from home," said Watkins.

 At the London Stadium, Mohammed Kudus put West Ham ahead in the first half, before Odsonne Edouard equalised in the second period to earn a point for Crystal Palace.